Snap to Network

 Split Distance (Optional)

-The distance between observations that, if exceeded, will break the processing out to a separate track.
+The distance between observations that, if exceeded, breaks the processing out to a separate track.

 String